Safe Church Policy

-- Parents or guardians will complete the Nursery Registration/Medical Information and Release Form when the child first enters nursery care and will receive a copy of the Nursery Guidelines for Parents.
+- Parents or guardians will complete the Nursery Medical Information Form when the child first enters nursery care.

 - Parents will sign children in and out of the nursery.
 The Nursery Sign-in Sheet will be filed regularly with the church administrator.

-- All children or youth participating in youth groups or going on a field trip with either a youth group or a Sunday School class must have a General Permission and Medical Release Form on file before they will be allowed to participate.
+- All children or youth participating in youth groups or going on a field trip with either a youth group or a class must have a Medical Release Form on file before they will be allowed to participate.
 These forms must be updated each year.
-The original will be kept in a file by a youth group leader and must be taken along to each activity.
-A copy of the completed form will be kept on file in the church office.
+The original will be kept in a file by a leader of the event and must be taken along to the activity.
+A copy of the completed forms will be kept on file in the church office.

 - Children and youth will be transported with at least one approved adult in each vehicle.
 The driver must be at least 20 years old, and his or her license must not have been revoked or suspended in the previous five years.

-Youth mentors are same-gender adults, chosen by youth and approved by the youth’s parents, and must be approved adults.
-They provide friendship and companionship throughout the youth’s teenage years and facilitate the youth’s spiritual growth and maturity.
+Youth mentors are adults chosen by youth and approved by the youth's parents, and must be approved adults.
+They provide friendship and companionship throughout the youth's teenage years and facilitate the youth's spiritual growth and maturity.
 Because of the nature of these relationships, the two-approved-adult rule does not apply to mentor/mentee activities.
 The mentor will keep a log of the times and places the mentor and youth meet.
-Logs are subject to review by the Child Protection Committee and the youth’s parent or guardian.
+Logs are subject to review by the Child Protection Committee and the youth's parent or guardian.
 CMC encourages mentors to plan activities in public places.
 Mentors may not engage a mentee in counseling on a topic that requires professional help (e.g., drug or alcohol addiction, sexual assault by a dating partner, severe problems with parental relationships, sustained depression or chronic anxiety, eating disorders, suicidal tendencies, etc).
-While the mentor will hopefully provide support during such a crisis, the need for professional counseling should be turned over to a pastor.
+While the mentor will hopefully provide support during such a crisis, concerns about the possible need for professional counseling for the mentee should be shared with a pastor.

 Section 5.
 Church Access Policy